sahatovbatyr/btk_token/README.md

 ## Deploy contract to remote and local server

-1. you shoul create .env file in root folder your project.<br/>
+1. you shoul create .env file in root folder your project.
 2. create these varablies:

-    //WARNING this need to deploy the contract remote NETWORK (ROPSTEN, RINKEBY ...) <br/>
+    //WARNING this need to deploy the contract remote NETWORK (ROPSTEN, RINKEBY ...)
-    // if you want to deploy the contract to hardhat localhost don't create this varaible <br/>
+    // if you want to deploy the contract to hardhat localhost don't create this varaible
-   - ALCHEMY_API_KEY ="example-your-alchemy-project-api-key" <br/>
+   - ALCHEMY_API_KEY ="example-your-alchemy-project-api-key"

    - CONTRACT_DEPLOYER_WALLET_PRIVATE_KEY="private-key-metamask-account-key"
 3. import these varablies on hardhat.config.js file

 4. Deploy the contract

    - 4.a) to deploy contract to remote server type on console root folder :
      D:\projects\btk_token_01> npx hardhat scripts/deploy.js --network ropsten